 Faced with the daunting reality of retirement without financial support, many senior citizens in Lebanon are struggling to avoid eviction from their homes.
-We talk to Maya Chams Ibrahimchah, founder of Beit El Baraka, about the underlying issues and the work being done.
+Maya Chams Ibrahimchah, founder of Beit El Baraka, talks about the underlying issues and the work being done.

 What prompted you to start Beit El Baraka?

 I had a chance encounter in 2018 with a lady who had been evicted from her house.
 I was driving through Bourj Hammoud and noticed her sitting under a bridge with her suitcases.
 It was awkward because she didn’t fit into the surrounding environment.
 The first couple of times I saw her, I did not stop because I wanted to convince myself she was probably waiting for a bus or traveling.
 I couldn’t believe my eyes when I drove past a third time and noticed her in the same place.
 I decided to stop my car and talk to her.
 At first, she did not want to discuss her situation — she’s someone with a lot of dignity — and it took some time for her to open up.
 She told me that when she reached retirement age, her pension was not enough and only lasted a few years.
 This was the case with most of her friends and middle-class retirees.
 She opened my eyes to a Lebanon I did not know.
 I felt I was living in a bubble.